Log in with user name:

-Although most people think of it as an island, Anacapa Island is actually comprised of three narrow islets.
-The tips of these volcanic formations nearly touch but are inaccessible from one another except by boat.
-All three islets have towering cliffs, isolated sea caves, and natural bridges; Arch Rock, on East Anacapa, is one of the best-known symbols of Channel Islands National Park.
+Most people think of Anacapa as an island, but it's actually comprised of three narrow islets.
+Although the tips of these volcanic formations nearly touch, the islets are inaccessible from one another except by boat.
+All three have towering cliffs, isolated sea caves, and natural bridges; Arch Rock, on East Anacapa, is one of the best-known symbols of Channel Islands National Park.

-Channel Islands National Park, California, United States
+Channel Islands National Park, California, USA